nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 ([xhub](https://github.com/nschloe/xhub), it can do a few other things so check it out.)

-The syntax GitHub has chosen is the `$`-based TeX syntax.
+The syntax GitHub has chosen is the familar `$`-based TeX syntax.

 ```latex
 Inline math: $a+b$